knocean/practises/misc/software-choices.md

 This point really builds on the previous point: if the problem is too big, then it will be hard to explain.

+## I tried and it didn't work

+It looks like it could be what I'm looking for, and I found a nice step-by-step instructions in your documentation.
+But it doesn't work.
+It could be missing examples files, not listing all depedencies, or need that special encironemnt variable be set up.
+I tried, looked around a bit, but it still doesn't work.

+The issue is that I trusted you and the tutorial, and you've broken that trust.
+I end up resenting the hour of my life I'm not getting back.

 ## It doesn't seem to be maintained